Wimbledon F.C.: First Division football and an FA Cup triumph

 Just days after the FA Cup triumph, Wimbledon directors announced plans to build a new all-seater stadium in the club's home borough of Merton.
 In the season following the FA Cup triumph, Gould steered Wimbledon to a secure 12th-place finish in the First Division, and in 198990 the side finished eighth.
-Despite these successes, Bobby Gould was replaced in 1990 by Ray Harford, who in the same year as Wimbledon's FA Cup triumph had guided Luton Town to victory in the League Cup.
-Under Harford's management, Warren Barton was purchased for £300,000 while Wimbledon had another strong season in 199091, finishing seventh.
+Despite these successes, Bobby Gould was replaced in the summer of 1990 by Ray Harford, who in the same year as Wimbledon's FA Cup triumph had guided Luton Town to victory in the League Cup.
+Under Harford's management, defender Warren Barton was purchased for £300,000 while Wimbledon had another strong season in 199091, finishing seventh.

 Nothing came of the plans for a new ground and at the end of 199091 the club's board decided that Plough Lane was beyond redevelopment to meet with new legislation from the Taylor Report, requiring all-seater stadiums.
 Consequently, the club moved to Selhurst Park before the 199192 season, ground-sharing with Crystal Palace.
-Harford suddenly resigned in October 1991, to be replaced by Peter Withe.
-Withe lasted until just after the turn of the new year, when Joe Kinnear was promoted from the role of youth team coach, initially taking over as interim manager.
+Harford suddenly resigned in October 1991, with the Dons in the top half of the table, to be replaced by Peter Withe.
+Withe lasted until just after the turn of the new year, winning just one league game in three months.
+Joe Kinnear was promoted from the role of youth team coach, initially taking over as interim manager and overseeing strong form which lifted the club out of the relegation.
 After guiding Wimbledon to 13th place in the First Division and booking a place in the inaugural FA Premier League, Kinnear got the manager's job on a permanent basis.

+During Wimbledon's first six seasons in the top flight, they had not only managed to survive among the elite and win the FA Cup, but had also managed to finish above the likes of Everton, Manchester United and Tottenham Hotspur.